qtekfun/SuperDebloater/README.md

-# SuperDebloater for Huawei P40 Pro
+# SuperDebloater for Huawei P40 Pro and Oneplus 8T

 I've been using for months Huawei P40 Pro but I don't like some of the apps that has included Huawei in their firmwares so this is a clean.
+The same for privacy and battery applies to Oneplus 8T.

 ## Usage (WIP)
 Just launch the following command: